A few years ago my local grocery had a tree with cards for Christmas gift requests from people who were homeless or nearly so.

 These few examples shifted my perspective on my own financial situation.
 I no longer accept bag credit when I fill my cloth bags with produce, but instead ask that it’s donated because my “need” diminished to slightly more than zero that day.

 When I was little I was inseparable from my stuffed grey squirrel…Grayee was my Linus blanket.
-When I was seven we moved and Grayee disappeared.
+We moved when I was five and Grayee disappeared.
 Sobbing, I begged my mom to call the police because “the moving men stole Grayee.”

-It was more than ten years before I could laugh at the idea that these grown men would have stolen my battered squirrel, but Grayee had been my comfort and companion.
-I hope my gifts provide the comfort I got from Grayee…and they’re never lost.
+It was many years before I could laugh at the idea that these grown men would have stolen my battered squirrel, but Grayee had been my comfort and companion.
+My hope is that Toys for Tots provide the comfort I got from Grayee…and that the toys received are never lost.

 Thanks for this reminder of our interconnectedness.
 Just as we have to learn to see the mud in the lotus, so must we see ourselves in every other person.
 Life is a special occasion…